 Student officers are elected annually by members of the student chapter.
 Current officers are Chair: Reese Rasband, Vice Chair: Adam Kingsley, Secretary: Francisco Irarrazabal, Treasurer: Kevin Leete, Activities Coordinator: Paige Simpson and Grace McKay, Outreach Coordinators: Carla Wallace, Mark Anderson, and Gabe Fronk, Social Media: Brian Patchett, and Webmasters: David Van Komen.
 They serve under a faculty advisor, who is currently Dr. Brian Anderson.

 Weekly meetings are held Fall and Winter semesters on dates/times TBD in the Eyring Science Center.
 These meetings are composed of student presentations, faculty lectures, distinguished guest lecturers, equipment demonstrations/tutorials and technical tours.
 Topics will include but are not limited to architectural and audio acoustics, vibrations, noise and noise control, psychoacoustics, underwater acoustics, signal processing , musical acoustics, biomedical acoustics and physical acoustics.
 Additional socials, tours and other activities will also be planned.

 - AES Educational Grant (grad school) applications are due by May 15 each year (Dr. L, Dr. A , and Dan Tengelsen are past recipients)

 - ASA Hunt Fellowship (postdoc) applications are due in Sept. each year

 - ASA Newman Fund sponsors various awards for architectural acoustics

-- ASA Robert W. Young Award (undergrads) applications are due mid October each year (Blaine Harker is a past recipient)
+- ASA Robert W. Young Award (undergrads) applications are due mid October each year (Blaine Harker and Lucas Barnes are past recipients)

 - NSF Graduate Research Fellowship (PhD studies) applications are due early Nov. each year